onayiga/Onayiga-TW-Assignment/README.md

 - `git merge` - Aligns and merges missed commits from a remote repository with your local branch.
 - `git pull` - Receives changes from a remote repository, and merges them with the changes on your local branch.

-This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
-When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.
+If any commits from the remote repository do not make it to your local branch, a divergence will occur and will result in an error.
+To fix this, sync your local branch with the remote branch on the repository by using the `git merge origin/master` command.
+This  merges any missed changes from your local branch with the changes on the master branch.

 `git fetch` again takes our current branch, and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
 It does not change your local branch.